Ever looked through the settings on your Sony camera and wondered what the heck the metering mode setting was for?

 Metering is the term used for when a camera determines the correct exposure settings automatically.
 There are a few different ways the Sony a6000 is able to meter a scene.

 In this quick and concise guide, we’ll go over every option in the “metering modes” category on your Sony a6000 to explain what they are and how to use them.

 Let’s dive in!

 Where to find the metering mode setting?

-Simply push in the middle of the joystick/dial to open it up.
-Now let’s jump into the specific modes.
+- Push in the middle of the joystick/dial to open the menu

-As a result, images are often improperly exposed, leaving the edges of the frame either under or overexposed.
+As a result, images are often improperly exposed, leaving the edges of the frame either heavily under or overexposed.

 With that being said, this is a great mode to use when trying to shoot backlit subjects or other scenes with strong lighting contrast.

 So now you can see that metering modes aren’t particularly complicated.

 While the other two modes to have niche uses, you’ll generally want to stick to “multi” metering in almost all situations.